HargeMain/Lift-managment-application-in-C/README.md

-# Lift-managment-application-in-C
+# Elevators-managment-application-in-C
-Little application written in pure C which allow companies to control
+Little application written in pure C which allow companies to control elevators in Bosnian language